JacobMayer/Blankly/README.md

 ## Code Developed By Team 28
 Team 28 is soley responsible for developing the user interface used in this projects as well as the machine learning models and the trading strategies.
-Blankly was used to implement the APi calls, backtesting across multiple exchanges, and calculating returns on investment
+The Blankly repository was used to implement the APi calls, backtesting across multiple exchanges, and calculating returns on investment

 ## Code Integrated From Other Sources
 The creation of the graphs was integrated from other sources.